carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 </nav>
 ```

-Note: to customize the `nav_container` block to be rendered in `<nav>` tag we need to add a template in the block theme file:
+Note: to customize the `nav_container` block to be rendered in the `<nav>` tag, we need to add a template in the block theme file:
 ```twig
 {% block _nav_container_widget %}
     <nav id="nav">